 - whether to retain the split between club-hotel entitlements and metro-regional entitlements, and the maximum number of entitlements that can be held by a single operator

 - how to allocate new entitlements, if the entitlement system is maintained

 The Victorian Government will undertake a review of the current regulatory arrangements to enable it to make decisions on these matters well before the gaming machine entitlements expire in 2022.
 This will give government, industry and the community certainty about future industry arrangements and allow the government to make the decision to allocate any new entitlements as soon as feasible, having regard to the outcomes of the review.

 Terms of Reference

-The Gaming Machine Arrangements Review (review) will consider the following matters:
+The Gaming Machine Arrangements Review (review) considered the following matters: